 - WSO2 Mashup Server - "MashupServer"

 This is the easiest and the most recommended way to configure your server roles.
-For more information, please refer to section: Server Roles for C-Apps.
+Follow the instructions below to add a new server role:

 <PRODUCT_HOME>/repository/conf/carbon.xml file.
 For example,

 You can set multiple role elements here to specify the roles acted by the current server.
 For example, if you want this server to act as appserver1 and dataservices1 servers, configuration is as follows:

 Before setting the above, ensure that the current server has capability to deploy Axis2 services and data services.
 When you deploy a C-App artifact on this server, all artifacts which have the above two server roles will be deployed on the current instance.
 Others will be ignored.